msallito510/FaceIn-back/README.md

 **User profile** - As a user I want to update my profile and upload an avatar and selfie, and see other users and their profile with their events listed on their profile.

-**Dancing spot / institution / school** - As a user I want to register my dancing spot on a map and link my events to that place.
+**Dancing spot / place / school** - As a user I want to register my dancing spot on a map and link my events to that place.

 **Rating** - As a user I would like to write a comment and rate a dancing spot.